joelwatsonfish/tweet_rXiv/README.md

 ## Introduction

-The purpose of this code is to archive the tweets and/or conversations of a short list of users.
-It makes use of the rtweet package, and requires creating a Twitter app and establishing authorization.
-This is not as bad as it sounds, and the steps to achieve this can be found [here.](https://cran.r-project.org/web/packages/rtweet/vignettes/auth.html)  The rtweet package has some nice basic tools, so if you are not familiar with them you should check out the following brief [introduction.](https://cran.r-project.org/web/packages/rtweet/vignettes/intro.html)
+The purpose of this code is to archive the tweets and/or threaded conversations of a short list of users.
+It makes use of the `rtweet` package, and requires creating a Twitter app and establishing authorization.
+This is not as bad as it sounds, and the steps to achieve this can be found [here.](https://cran.r-project.org/web/packages/rtweet/vignettes/auth.html)  The `rtweet` package has some nice basic tools, so if you are not familiar with them you should check out the following brief [introduction.](https://cran.r-project.org/web/packages/rtweet/vignettes/intro.html)

 ## Use of tweet_rXiv